 It’s midway through the year.
 Are things going as you planned for your spa or massage practice?
-Even if business is generally doing well, maybe you haven’t met all the goals that you hoped to achieve by now.
-Possibly you hoped to increase your client roster by 10 new clients or add new skin care treatments to expand your service menu.
+Even if the business is generally doing well, maybe you haven’t met all the goals that you hoped to achieve by now.
+Possibly you hoped to increase your client roster by 10 new clients or add new skincare treatments to expand your service menu.
 At times like this, rather than stress because you haven’t met your first half of the year targets, allow yourself to go with the flow.
 The Chinese Philosopher Lao Tzu said:

 “Life is a series of natural and spontaneous changes.
 Don’t resist them – that only creates sorrow.
-Let reality be reality.
+Let reality be a reality.
 Let things flow naturally forward in whatever way they like.”

-Instead put that plan on the back burner until you find exactly the right person or else come up with a different strategy for growth.
-You may rather bring on new employee who has skills for sports medicine, which is a service you had not previously considered but could greatly enhance your revenue.
+Instead, put that plan on the back burner until you find exactly the right person or else come up with a different strategy for growth.
+You may rather bring on a new employee who has skills for sports medicine, which is a service you had not previously considered but could greatly enhance your revenue.
 Or you might find someone who has a specialty in massage for seniors or pregnant women, other areas that could help grow your client roster.

 If you find “going with the flow” is uncomfortable since you generally like to feel more in charge, here are three tips for letting things happen naturally:

-Let go of control: This may be easier said than done, but once you realize that you can’t control everything, a great weight will be lifted from your shoulders and you’ll be surprised at just how naturally some things work out.
+Let go of control: This may be easier said than done, but once you realize that you can’t control everything, a great weight will be lifted from your shoulders, and you’ll be surprised at how naturally some things work out.
 Keep telling yourself to “let go” and don’t try to wrap everything up in neat packages.

-Remember life has an ebb and flow.
-Learn to go along for the ride at times and find yourself feeling less stressed and more at peace.
+Remember, life has an ebb and flow.
+Learn to go along for the ride at times, and find yourself feeling less stressed and more at peace.